Visper22/Sleep-Disorders-Datasets/README.md

 | .xws      | WAVE files for vizualising each record on Linux                                     |

+### Notes:
-In April 2013, Chiu-wen Wu reported that training set control records c05 and c06 come from the same original recording (c05 begins 80 seconds later than c06).
-The slightly different descriptions of these records in additional-information.txt suggest that c06 may have been a corrected version of c05.
+"In April 2013, Chiu-wen Wu reported that training set control records c05 and c06 come from the same original recording (c05 begins 80 seconds later than c06).
+The slightly different descriptions of these records in additional-information.txt suggest that c06 may have been a corrected version of c05.".
+[From Apnea-ECG Database site](https://physionet.org/content/apnea-ecg/1.0.0/)
-Several studies reported that the signals fro the database are raw signals, so artifact removal techiques were used to remove noise, such as noise from movement during sleep , @K2024, @Jiao2024, @Wei2024].
+Several studies reported that the signals fro the database are raw signals, so artifact removal techiques were used to remove noise, such as noise from movement during sleep, [(Li et al., 2024)](10.1109/TIM.2024.3440369), [(Krithika et al., 2024)](10.1109/ICIC3S61846.2024.106030499), [(Jiao et al., 2024)](10.1109/OJEMB.2024.3405666), [(Wei et al., 2024)](10.1109/IMCEC59810.2024.10575752).

----
-output:
-  md_document:
-    variant: markdown_github
-bibliography: citations.bib
----

-[@Li2024]